-3.1.2 The taxation of labor
+1.3.1.2 The taxation of labor

-The average effective tax rate on labor appears to be higher in the EU area than in the OECD area, even if during the 1990s many EU Countries have introduced measures to lower the tax burden (Joumard, 2001), mainly financed through the shifting of the tax burden from labor to capital or to broader tax bases (as in the case of the Italian IRAP) and to polluting activities (as in Germany, Italy and the UK).
+The average effective tax rate on labor in the EU area appears to be higher than in the OECD area, even if during the 1990s many EU Countries have introduced measures to lower the tax burden (Journard 2001), mainly financed through the shifting of the tax burden from labor to capital or to broader tax bases (as in the case of the Italian IRAP) and to polluting activities (Germany, Italy and the UK).

-Looking at the total tax wedge on labor in the selected EU Countries (100 percent APW, Table 10a) and its evolution during the last seven years (where homogeneous data are available), the tax burden has decreased in France, Italy and the UK and more markedly in Ireland and the Netherlands, while it has remained constant in Germany and Spain.
+Looking at the total tax wedge on labor in the selected EU Countries (100 per cent APW, Table 1.10a) and its evolution during the last seven years (where homogeneous data are available), the tax burden has decreased in France, Italy and the UK and more markedly in Ireland and the Netherlands, while it has remained constant in Germany and Spain.
 Currently, labor is most heavily taxed in Germany, France and Italy, while in the UK, Ireland, Netherlands and Spain labor is taxed less than the European average.

 If generally labor is taxed more heavily in Europe than in the OECD area, the issue appears to be most relevant for lower-paid labor.
 Concerns about high tax burdens on lower-paid labor and possible substitution of (low-skill) labor with other production factors or relocation abroad of productive activities prompted initiatives in several EU Countries (France, the Netherlands, Spain and the UK) to reduce effective tax wedges on low-paid workers.
 Such initiatives aimed both at enhancing the vertical equity of the tax and benefit system and at increasing job opportunities.
-Table 10b compares the evolution of effective tax rates on low-incomes in the selected countries.
+Table 1.10b compares the evolution of effective tax rates on low-incomes in the selected countries.
 With the exception of the Netherlands, all the surveyed countries apply lower tax wedges on low-income (67 per cent APW).
 In a period where on average the EU Countries have tried to reduce tax wedges on labor, the reduction appears to be more marked for low-income workers.

-TABLE 10a NEAR HERE
+TABLE 1.10a NEAR HERE

-TABLE 10b NEAR HERE
+TABLE 1.10b NEAR HERE

-3.2 The Corporate Income Tax
+1.3.2 The Corporate Income Tax

-In taxing corporate profits a number of approaches may be observed, especially in the determination of taxable income and integration of the corporate and personal income taxes.
-Table 11 just compares the nominal rate structure ("all-in") applied to taxable profits across time and Countries.
+As explained in more detail in the countries chapters, in taxing corporate profits a number of approaches may be observed, especially in the determination of taxable income and integration of the corporate and personal income taxes.
+Table 1.11 just compares the nominal rate structure ("all-in") applied to taxable profits across time and countries.

-Two general trends have signed the last decade: the reduction in statutory tax rates, resulting mainly from international tax competition between Countries (Devereux, Lockwood and Redoano 2002) and (with the exception of Ireland) their convergence to the European average.
+Two general trends have signed the last decade: the reduction in statutory tax rates, resulting mainly from international tax competition between countries (Devereux, Lockwood and Redoano 2002) and (with the exception of Ireland) their convergence to the European average.
 The case of Ireland, as a small open economy, is non comparable to the others, with regard both to the amount of the reduction and the low level of the current tax rate (12.5 per cent).

 Between the selected countries after the recent abolition of the local business tax (taxe professionnelle) in France, currently only Italy and Germany levy sub-central taxes on corporate income.
-Even if arguments in favor of sub-central taxation of productive activities may be identified (Alworth, Boffano and Gandullia 1996), both in Germany and especially in Italy the reform or abolition of the local business tax is currently under discussion.
+Even if arguments in favor of the sub-central taxation of productive activities may be identified (Alworth, Boffano and Gandullia 1996), both in Germany and especially in Italy the reform or abolition of the local business tax is currently under discussion.